danadria/danadria.github.io/_pages/about.md

 🗞️ What's new?
 ======
+- Completed the St. Antonius Hospital internship
-- Following a course on system safety and hazard analysis at TU Delft
+- Finished a master's level course on system safety for for AI system at TU Delft
 - Joined UMCU Julius Center - Data Science Group
 - Began an AI research internship at St. Antonius Hospital 🥼
 - Organizing the [Dutch Clinical NLP Workshop](https://clinicalnlp.nl/) - join us on June 24 2024 in Utrecht! 🇳🇱